Phillips 66 PSX

 SCQA

-Elect Elliott's four independent director nominees, form a special committee to spin or sell midstream, divest CPChem and JET Germany/Austria, and commit refining opex to parity with Valero and Marathon.
+Elect Elliott's four independent directors, form a special committee to spin or sell midstream, divest CPChem and European retail, and commit refining opex to parity with Valero and Marathon.

 The three reasons